 - Borrowers in business school can choose from the deferment, interest-only and full monthly payment plans.

 - Medical and dental school students can choose the deferred repayment plan and the full monthly payment plan.
 They can also choose a fixed $100 repayment plan, in which you make monthly payments of $100 while enrolled in school.
-Then payments will increase to a full monthly payment with principal and interest.
+After that, payments will increase to a full monthly payment with principal and interest.

 How to apply for a loan with CommonBond